-The Corporate Planning Department (CPD) of NABARD undertakes the key responsibility of integrating various functional departments of the organization.
+The Corporate Planning Department (CPD) of NABARD undertakes the key responsibility of integrating various functional departments of the organisation.
 It is the window through which NABARD interfaces with the Government of India on policy related matters and with various international bodies for funding of developmental projects.
-The analysis undertaken by the Department helps the organization in presenting macro perspectives about policy related issues to the Government besides helping NABARD in undertaking annual credit planning and budgeting exercises.
-The macro thrust of the Department is towards improving the quality of decision-making of the organization through a consultative mechanism while minimizing the risks.
+The analysis undertaken by the department helps the organisation in presenting macro perspectives about policy- related issues to the Government besides helping NABARD in undertaking annual credit planning and budgeting exercises.
+The macro thrust of the department is towards improving the quality of decision-making of the organisation through a consultative mechanism while minimising the risks.

 2. Core Functions of the Department:

-The Department coordinates with other Departments within the organization to formulate the Annual Business Plan of NABARD.
+The department coordinates with other departments within the organisation to formulate the Annual Business Plan of NABARD.

-• Facilitating Resource Allocation for the Agriculture and Rural Development Sector
+Facilitating Resource Allocation for Agriculture and Rural Development Sectors

-CPD discusses and coordinates with various Ministries of Government of India and the NITI Aayog on matters related to agricultural credit, rural development and such related matters.
-This facilitates a more grounded and MIS backed policy formulation.
+CPD discusses and coordinates with various Ministries of the Government of India and the NITI Aayog on matters related to agricultural credit, rural development and related matters.
+This facilitates a more grounded and MIS-backed policy formulation.

-CPD interacts with the RBI on issues related to agriculture and rural development, credit planning, monitoring, and sorting out operational issues.
-It coordinates with RBI for issues related to the supervisory process and interventions in Regional Rural Banks (RRBs) & Rural Co-operative Banks.
+CPD interacts with the RBI on issues related to agriculture and rural development, credit planning, monitoring, and operational issues.
+It coordinates with RBI for problems related to the supervisory process and interventions in Regional Rural Banks (RRBs) & Rural Co-operative Banks.

-CPD is the nodal department for furnishing information on matters for discussion to the Parliamentary Committees.
-It also furnishes inputs/information to various ministries in the Government of India towards replies to questions raised by Member of Parliaments on subjects related to agriculture and allied sectors and rural financial institutions.
+CPD is the nodal department for furnishing information on matters for discussion with the Parliamentary Committees.
+It also furnishes inputs/information to various ministries in the Government of India towards replies to questions raised by Members of Parliament on subjects related to agriculture and allied sectors and rural financial institutions.

 The Department formulates policy guidelines for preparation of Potential Linked Credit Plans for every district of the country which helps to identify infrastructure and linkage support requirements.
 These plans form the basis of the Annual Credit Plan prepared by Banks in the respective districts.

 CPD issues guidelines for State Focus Papers which are prepared for every state.
 The major focus is to highlight infrastructure and linkage support requirements for facilitating smooth flow of credit.
-The state focus paper is essentially an aggregation of the district level plans and support the State Level Bankers Committee (SLBC) in its annual credit planning and budgeting.
+The SFP is essentially an aggregation of the district level PLPs and support the State Level Bankers Committee (SLBC) in its annual credit planning and budgeting.

 CPD addresses credit planning, monitoring and developmental issues of the North Eastern Region of the country.